replicatedhq/docs/docs/packaging-an-application/preflight-checks.md

 Note that component host requirements are not additive, thus when multiple components are allocated to a single host, each requirement will be evaluated individually.

-It is also possible to require minimum disk space requirements for volumes on the host machine via the host_volumes property of the component configuration.
+It is also possible to define minimum disk space requirements for volumes on the host machine via the host_volumes property of the component configuration.

 ```yaml